 Both dogs and cats sometimes eat squirrels.
 For that reason, squirrels will avoid scampering across the ground where dogs and cats frequent.
 However, if you have trees, a dog or cat probably won’t do a lot to purge your squirrel population, especially if you have multiple trees permitting squirrels to jump from limb to limb.
 Squirrels may even gang up and pelt your pet with nuts or fruit to drive the guard animal away—although when the squirrel is forced to travel across the ground, your pet may get revenge.

-Use an electronic squirrel repellent (click the link to read more) such as the Rodar ultrasonic unit which aggravates squirrels by generating various ultrasonic frequencies in much the same way as a strobe light generates various wavelengths of visible light.
-These tools are not really best used for outside use because they don’t like water.
-However, they are best used to keep squirrels out of indoor spaces like your attic, garage and outbuildings.
+Use an electronic squirrel repellent (click the link to read more) such as the T3-R ultrasonic unit which aggravates squirrels by generating various ultrasonic frequencies in much the same way as a strobe light generates various wavelengths of visible light.
+You can get weatherproof units for outdoor use.
+You can also use them for indoor spaces like your attic, garage and outbuildings.

 10. Trap squirrels for removal at a distance from your property.